SM 100D Fundamentals of College Mathematics

 4 credits (AS)

 This course is a survey of the animal kingdom, covering major invertebrate and vertebrate groups.
 Emphasis is placed on structural and functional relationships related to evolution and physiology.
 Lab exercises compare these relationships among diverse taxonomic groups.
 Fulfills the lab science requirement.
-(Offered alternate years)
+(Offered spring term, alternate years) Prerequisite: SM 117 Diversity of Life or SM 118 Cellular and Molecular Biology.

 SM 225/325 Plant Biology